 They also tend to look the same:

-The editor that I working on is my personal attempt to get back to the foundation of what a code editor should do well: edit code.
+The editor that I am working on is my personal attempt to get back to the foundation of what a code editor should do well: edit code.
 In order to achieve it in the current state of editors, it is required to seek innovation.

 What’s innovation?

 That’s actually a very good question.
-You can google it and you would still find different kind of answers.
+You can google it, and you would still find different kind of answers.
 If you also search on tech forums, you would find that everyone have they own perception of innovation.

 For example, let’s jump into browsers universe: Many people would consider Arc browser as an innovative user experience, but some wouldn’t.
 Then you could find people that would consider a Firefox performance improvement based on a new architecture as an innovation example, but also would have people that would disagree.